 We encourage applications from students with a wide range of academic backgrounds, including Mathematics, Computing, Statistics, Chemistry, Biochemistry, Physics, Biology, Pharmacology and Engineering.
-Fully funded studentships for home and EU students are now available.
-Click here for more information.

 The Doctoral Training Centre is a member of the Graduate Academic Programme (GAP) and fully supports the teaching and training of graduate students across the University of Oxford.

 Applications for entry in 2018-19 are now open.
 The next deadline is Friday 9 March 2018.

 Applications for the GSK-Crick Chemical Biology Doctoral Programme are also now open.
 Applications should be made via the Systems Approaches to Biomedical Science CDT for the deadline of Friday 9 March 2018.
 Please see GSK-Crick Chemical Biology Doctoral Programme advert 2018 entry for more details.